 Passive diffusion samplers were deployed at each of the surface water sample collection sites.
-When at all possible, deployment locations coincided with the 2016 surface water locations.
+When at all possible, deployment locations coincided with the original 2014 surface water locations.
 Some adjustments had to be made to account for river depth, accessibility by SWCA staff for installation and retrieval, and potential interference by the public.
-PDSs were deployed for two-week periods during the months of February, April, June, August, October and December 2017.
-In 2014, SWCA staff designed and constructed a concrete and stainless steel deployment device to hold the PDS.
-Use of the devices continued throughout 2017.
+PDSs were deployed for two-week periods during the months of February, April, June, August, October and December 2019.
+In 2014, SWCA staff designed and constructed a concrete and stainless-steel deployment device to hold the PDS.
 Any alterations to sample locations or lost PDS are discussed below.